papermerge/papermerge-core/README.md

         index_db:
         media:

+Open your web browser and point it to http://localhost:12000.

 Following docker compose file starts Papermerge (web UI and one worker) with MariaDB as database and Solr as search engine backend:

     version: "3.9"

     x-backend: &common
       image: papermerge/papermerge:3.0dev20
       environment: